Who is at risk of developing osteoporosis

 - Excessive alcohol consumption: Regular consumption of more than two alcoholic drinks a day increases your risk of osteoporosis, possibly because alcohol can interfere with the body’s ability to absorb calcium.

-- Smoking: tobacco smoking produces osteoporosis.
+- Smoking: tobacco smoking may also increase risk of osteoporosis.